healthdatasafe/bridge-hds/README.md

 - `url`: {string} "http:... "
 - `method`: {string} "GET" or "POST"
-- `headers`: {Object as key - value} they will be sent with each webook call, you may set a secret token there.
+- `headers`: {Object as key - value} they will be sent with each WebHook call, you may set a secret token there.

 **parameters**
 GET method: parameters are sent as query parameters